ohall/ohall-hugo/content/post/webpack_loaders.md

 ## What else can I use loaders for.

 You can process anything.
-Commone use cases include `JSON`, `CSS`, static assets like images, dialects like CoffeeScript and Typescript.
+Common use cases include `JSON`, `CSS`, static assets like images, dialects like CoffeeScript and Typescript.
 The webpack wiki contains a [list of available loaders](https://github.com/webpack/docs/wiki/list-of-loaders) or you can [roll your own](http://webpack.github.io/docs/loaders.html#writing-a-loader).